The Spectral Approach to Linear Rational Expectations Models: Ill-Posedness and Regularization

 Lemma \ref{lem:mp} implies a very simple technique for computing the Tykhonov-regularized solution.
-Whenever a solution \eqref{eq:lremfreqcompact} exists, the Tykhonov-regularized solution is obtained as the unique solution to the auxiliary block triangular frequency domain system,
+Whenever a solution to \eqref{eq:lremfreqcompact} exists, the Tykhonov-regularized solution is obtained from the unique solution to the auxiliary block triangular frequency domain system,

-This implies that whenever a solution to \eqref{eq:lrem} exists, the regularized solution is obtained uniquely by solving an auxiliary LREM.
+This implies that whenever a solution exists, the regularized solution is obtained uniquely by solving an auxiliary LREM.
 For example, in the mixed model from Section \ref{sec:examples}, the Tykhonov-regularized solution is the solution $X$ to the auxiliary LREM,

-This regularized solution exists and is unique whenever the original system has a solution.
+This regularized solution exists and is unique whenever the original system satisfies the conditions for existence.